mar-stiv/webtech-lab96/README.md

 # webtech-lab96
-Maria Hannah Rosalinda Stivala + Maria Rita Almenar Martinez
+The Computer Science students working on the following project are Maria Hannah Rosalinda Stivala + Maria Rita Almenar Martinez.